-- ISIN for identification of (i) assets held by the B3 Central Depository; (ii) OTC derivatives and financial assets registered with CETIP UTVM Segment registration system; and (iii) instruments settled through B3's clearinghouses.
-B3 is the Brazilian numbering agency and the only institution authorised to assign ISIN codes to securities in Brazil; - ISO 4217 for identification of the types of currency accepted as underlying for OTC derivatives registered with CETIP UTVM Segment registration system; - ISO 15022 (SWIFT) for settlement in USD through the B3 Clearinghouse (non-resident investors in accordance with CMN Resolution 2687) and the B3 Foreign Exchange Clearinghouse; - Messaging based on ISO 20022:

-- Used for communication by the B3 Clearinghouse with participants on matters relating to risk management, collateral management, registration of instruments, registration of participants and accounts, trade capture, allocation and give-up, position control, securities lending, cash settlement, pricing, and fees; - Used by the B3 Central Depository for distance voting; - Used by iMercado, where the integration between the sell-side and the buy-side is made available based on said protocol and in conformity with the integration of the sell-side with the B3 Clearinghouse. - SPB (a standard set by BCB in XML format) for communication by B3's clearinghouses, the B3 Central Depository and the CETIP UTVM Segment registration system with the STR for cash settlement, and by B3's clearinghouses with SELIC for the movement of collateral.
+- ISIN for identification of (i) assets held by the B3 Central Depository, (ii) OTC derivatives and financial assets registered with OTC B3, and (iii) instruments settled through B3's clearinghouses.
+B3 is the Brazilian numbering agency and the only institution authorised to assign ISIN codes to securities in Brazil; - ISO 4217 for identification of the types of currency accepted as underlying for OTC derivatives registered with OTC B3; - Messaging based on ISO 20022: - Used for communication by the B3 Clearinghouse with participants on matters relating to risk management, collateral management, registration of instruments, registration of participants and accounts, trade capture, allocation and give-up, position control, securities lending, cash settlement, pricing, and fees; - Used by the B3 Central Depository for distance voting; - Used by iMercado, where the integration between the sell-side and the buy-side is made available based on said protocol and in conformity with the integration of the sell-side with the B3 Clearinghouse; and - Used by OTC B3. - SPB (a standard set by BCB in XML format) for communication by B3's clearinghouses, the B3 Central Depository and the OTC B3 with the STR for cash settlement, and by B3's clearinghouses with SELIC for the movement of collateral.